fabrice-ducos/python-quickstart/README.md

 This project provides a starter kit for a Python project, providing a default but minimal framework for packaging an application, relieving the developer from this tedious task.

-For the user, it provides a common way to build and launch the application, irrespective to the language (here, Python).
+For the user, it provides a common way to build and launch the application, irrespective of the language (here, Python).

 When deploying the project, the user should only have to type `make` in order to build the project, and `make run` or `make start` (these are synonyms) for launching it.